What? Why? How?

 No one but you has access to your diary.
 Just like it should be with any other diary.

-Yes.
-Moodistory supports your iPhone’s Face ID / Touch ID / Passcode to restrict access.
+Moodistory - Lock app Yes.
+Moodistory supports your device’s Face ID / Touch ID / Passcode to restrict access.

-Just go into Moodistory’s settings and enable “Touch ID / Code” or “Face ID / Code” (depending on which iPhone you have).
+Just go into Moodistory’s settings and enable “Touch ID / Code” or “Face ID / Code” or “Lock” (depending on which device you use).

-Once enabled, Moodistory will ask for your Face ID / Touch ID / Passcode when opening the app and before anything else is shown on the screen.
+Once enabled, Moodistory will ask for your Face ID / Touch ID / Passcode / Unlock pattern when opening the app and before anything else is shown on the screen.

 Is your question not here?